AMR-Re/RESTO/README.md

 ## Usage

-To run the Aresto project locally, use the following command:
+To run the resto project locally, use the following command:

 ```bash
 npm install